Quu23/shooting-star/README.md

 ## Welcome to here!

-In this repository,we develop shooting game !
+In this repository,we developed shooting game !

 This license is public domain.